parchrist/Simple_Email_spammer/README.md

 # Simple_Email_spammer
-just a little gag to pull on your co-workers from an alt email account
+Just a little joke to pull on your co-workers from an alt email account, just be smart with it.